-Columbia is another small mining town in the heart of the gold country.
+Columbia is a small mining town in the heart of California’s gold country.
 This town is located on Highway 49 at the intersection of Parrotts Ferry Road and also Big Hill Road.
 Columbia is between an arm of New Melones Dam and the town of Sonora.
 This town is well worth a visit.

 In one month in 1850 after gold was discovered nearby, Columbia grew by 5000 people.
 In 20 years between 1850 and 1870 over 87 million in gold was extracted from the nearby placer mines.
 At the historic theatre in Columbia the play, Paint Your Wagon is often shown.
 Paint Your Wagon is a classic gold mining story that is somewhat modeled after Columbia’s own history.

 In the 1940’s the Parks and Rec department purchased most of the downtown district and restored many of the ancient mining buildings.
 At the time these buildings were badly in the need of repair and were in disarray.
 Today admission is free to the downtown area and is blocked off to traffic (pedestrians only).
 Make sure you pick up one of the walking tour brochures.
 This brochure is similar to the one put out by Coulterville’s Chamber of Commerce.
-It lists buildings by number and then gives detailed descriptions of each building or attractions history.
+It lists buildings by number and then provides detailed descriptions of each building’s history.

 Columbia Chamber of Commerce: www.columbiacalifornia.com